damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

-# Client-server connection management - Application level
+# Application level client-server connection management
 A summary of the requirements highlighting the relevant parts is reported below:
 > - On player connection: the player is automatically added to the game currently being filled.
 If there is no game in its starting phase, a new one is created.
 > - The player starting a new game chooses how many players have to join before the game can start.